Aetna profit falls on costs and legal settlement

-(Reuters) - Aetna Inc (AET.N) fourth-quarter earnings fell sharply, the health insurer said on Thursday, as costs rose in parts of its employer-based insurance business and it took charges for settling litigation over out-of-network payments.
+(Reuters) - Aetna Inc (AET.N) said on Thursday that fourth-quarter earnings fell sharply, as costs rose in parts of its employer-based insurance business and it took charges for settling litigation over payment practices for out-of-network care.

-The company said Chief Financial Officer Joseph Zubretsky will lead a new business internally.
-His CFO slot will be filled by Shawn Guertin, who has been with Aetna since 2011 and was previously CFO of Coventry Health Care Inc CVH.N, which Aetna is buying.
+The health insurer also said Chief Financial Officer Joseph Zubretsky would lead a new business internally.
+Shawn Guertin, who has been with Aetna since 2011 and was previously CFO of Coventry Health Care Inc CVH.N, which Aetna is buying, will replace Zubretsky on February 25.

 The Hartford, Connecticut company announced plans in August for the $5.6 billion acquisition of Coventry, part of a strategy to expand in government-sponsored healthcare programs like Medicare.